wangxiaoyunanne/docs/source/hive_year1_summary.html.md

 ## Sparse Fused Lasso
 **[Sparse Fused Lasso](https://gunrock.github.io/docs/hive_sparse_graph_trend_filtering.html)**
 The SFL problem is mainly divided into two parts, computing residual graphs from maxflow and renormalizing the weights of the vertices.
-Maxflow is parallelizable with the push-relabel algorithm, so we adopt this algorithm in Gunrock's implementation.
-Moreover, each vertex has its own work to compute which communities it belongs to, and normalize the weights with other vertices in the same community.
-This renormalization requires global synchronization.
-SFL iterates by calling maxflow and renormalization several times before it converges.
-We notice that the overall runtime is mostly spent in maxflow, and thus improving the maxflow implementation will bring substantial speedup in the SFL.
+Maxflow is performed with the parallelizable lock-free push-relabel algorithm.
+For renormalization: each vertex has to compute which communities it belongs to, and normalize the weights with other vertices in the same community.
+SFL iterates on maxflow and renormalization kernels with a global synchronization in between them until convergence.
+Current analysis show that maxflow is the bottleneck of the whole workflow, with over 90% of the runtime being spent on the maxflow kernels.

-Because of the current state of our maxflow implementation, we notice a 30x slowdown of Gunrock's GPU SFL with respect to the benchmark implementation.
-This slowdown is mainly caused by the parallel push-relabel implementation taking too many iterations to converge, and making SFL kernel launching overhead-bound.
-We are looking into algorithmic optimizations to reduce the number of iterations maxflow takes, and also engineering optimizations to reduce the effects of kernel overheads in computation time.
+GPU SFL runs ~2 times slower than the CPU benchmark on the largest dataset provided.
+On smaller datasets, GPU SFL is much slower because there just isn't enough work to fill up a GPU and leverage the compute we have available.
+Analyzing the runs on the larger datasets, show that the parametric maxflow on the CPU converges much faster than our parallel push-relabel max flow algorithm on the GPU.
+Investigating the parallelization of parametric maxflow is an interesting research challenge.

 ## Vertex Nomination
 **[Vertex Nomination](https://gunrock.github.io/docs/hive_vn.html)**